-COVID-Related Exchange Policy: By attending Trinity Rep, patrons are certifying that they are free of COVID symptoms.
-If on the day of the performance you are experiencing any COVID symptoms or have been instructed to quarantine, please stay home and contact the ticket office for more information about exchanges.
+COVID-19 Exchange Policy: By attending Trinity Rep, patrons are certifying that they are free of COVID-19 symptoms.
+If on the day of the performance you are experiencing any COVID symptoms or have been instructed to quarantine, please stay home and contact the Ticket Office at (401) 351-4242 for more information about exchanges.

 Audience Capacity: Trinity Rep is not reducing capacity for social distancing.
 The actual number of audience members at each performance will vary, but all tickets are available for sale.